Teaching is a gift that allows you to make a positive difference to many lives.

 - Bachelor of Arts Education (BA) degree (with QTS) – suitable for people looking to become secondary school teachers in an arts subject (this includes humanities).

 - Bachelor of Science Education (BSc) degree (with QTS) – suitable for people looking to become secondary school teachers in the field of science.

 Some teacher training undergraduate degrees do not come with QTS, so always check before making your application otherwise you may be required to do further study.
-It will usually state in the degree title whether QTS is included.
+It’ll usually state in the degree title whether QTS is included.

-If you want to lecture at university level, you will usually need to be educated to degree level in your chosen subject, and will likely need postgraduate qualifications e.g. a Master’s or PhD.
+If you want to lecture at university level, you’ll usually need to be educated to degree level in your chosen subject and will likely need postgraduate qualifications – such as a Master’s or PhD.